Sunday, November 27, 2011

 I used to enjoy, particularly, the rickshaw rides; and I still love them whenever I get a chance.
 But, ever since the fitness bug has bitten me, I try to walk the distance.
 My father still fondly remembers how once he made me walk all the distance from the bus stand to home and how infuriated I was when we reached the door!
 With all my Leo authority, I demanded to be taken back to the bus stand and be brought back to home in a rickshaw.
 That day, he had a hard time in making me reconcile with the situation, but now, I think he is the only person who could make me reconcile with and accept any situation with sobriety.

 Several of my travels and also the people, in fact, complete strangers I met during these travels, are etched on my mind!
 One of them used to be the ferry rides across the river Ganga when we visited my father's village, Bajitpur near Hajipur in Vaishali District, Bihar.
-Before the construction of the bridge linking Patna directly with Hajipur, people generally used the steamships, apart from the boats and canoes, to cross the river.
+Before the construction of the bridge, Mahatma Gandhi Setu, linking Patna directly with Hajipur, people generally used the steamships, apart from the boats and canoes, to cross the river.
 I think, they still use them!

 What used to intrigue me during these short journeys was the small fires along the bank of the river that used to shimmer so prominently in the evening.
 My father told me that these were burning pyres, as the Hindus consider it auspicious to cremate their dead along a holy river.
 They still do so, disregarding all environmental concerns.
 The 'soul' has a VISA-free entry into Heaven then, no matter how many BAD KARMAS they have engaged in during their life time :(